sboagy/tunetrees/README.md

 ### 3.3.
 Deploy

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+This section provides step-by-step instructions for deploying TuneTrees using Docker containers.
+The deployment process covers both local Docker container management on a laptop and deployment on a DigitalOcean droplet where the app is hosted.
+To ensure HTTPS protection, a proxy server container is used, which requires access to PEM certificates.

+Please note that when we refer to "deploying," we mean running the application in Docker containers rather than in a development environment.
+While it is possible to deploy for production in a non-containerized environment, this project currently focuses on containerized deployments.

+If you are not already familiar with Docker and Docker Compose, we recommend familiarizing yourself with the basics of these technologies before proceeding with the deployment process.

 #### 3.3.1.
-Local
+Deploy to Local Docker

-For local deployment, these instructions have been tested with Docker Desktop on a MacBook Pro with an M3 chip and 48 gigibytes of memory.
+For local deployment to Docker containers, these instructions have been tested with [Docker Desktop](https://www.docker.com/products/docker-desktop) on a MacBook Pro with an M3 chip and 48 gigibytes of memory.

+> [!NOTE]
+> For the moment, the author is choosing not to use Rancher Desktop at this time because it doesn't seem to do as well with cross-compilation to platform specific containers..

 ##### 3.3.1.1.
 Make local certificates